eslint/eslint/docs/user-guide/configuring/configuration-files.md

 The `extends` property value can be `"eslint:all"` to enable all core rules in the currently installed version of ESLint.
 The set of core rules can change at any minor or major version of ESLint.

 **Important:** This configuration is **not recommended for production use** because it changes with every minor and major version of ESLint.
 Use it at your own risk.

-If you configure ESLint to automatically enable new rules when you upgrade, ESLint can report new problems when there are no changes to source code, therefore any newer minor version of ESLint can behave as if it has breaking changes.

 You might enable all core rules as a shortcut to explore rules and options while you decide on the configuration for a project, especially if you rarely override options or disable rules.
 The default options for rules are not endorsements by ESLint (for example, the default option for the [`quotes`](https://eslint.org/docs/rules/quotes) rule does not mean double quotes are better than single quotes).